maxharlow/graphik/README.md

 Try it here: [http://labs.thebureauinvestigates.com/graphik] (http://labs.thebureauinvestigates.com/graphik)

 Paste your data in, configure the title and other furniture, then export an image file.
-If necessary the image could then be imported into Adobe Illustrator for any final touches.
+If necessary the image can then be imported into Adobe Illustrator for any final touches.

 Customising
 -----------

-Unlike [other chart-creating tools] (#similar-tools) Graphik makes it is easy to customise the style of the charts it creates.
-By default, Graphik uses the house style of [the Bureau of Investigative Journalism] (http://www.thebureauinvestigates.com/), but you can easily customise it to your own.
+By default, Graphik uses the house style of [the Bureau of Investigative Journalism] (http://www.thebureauinvestigates.com/), but unlike [other chart-creating tools] (#similar-tools) but you can easily customise it to your own.
 To do so:

-1. Fork this repository.
+1. Fork this repository into your GitHub account using the Fork button above.
 2. In your forked version edit `vendor-style.css`, which defines the colours, fonts, and other stylistic elements, and `vendor-layout.json`, which controls how the different elements of the chart are postioned.
 3. You can now use your customised version at: `http://<YOUR-ACCOUNT>.github.io/graphik`.